Friday, June 14, 2013

 PLISSE: A plain-weave cotton with a crinkled design in either patterns or stripes.
 It has a permanent finish but it can be flattened out by pressing with an iron.
 Used for lingerie, children's clothes, curtains and bedspreads.

 PONGEE: Is similar to shantung but lighter in weight.
 It has an uneven, slubbed texture.
+It is made from the silk produced by wild silk worms that feed on oak leaves.
 Used for dresses, lingerie, blouses and children's clothes.

 POPLIN: A medium-weight fabric that is slightly heavier than cotton broadcloth with a fine crosswise rib.
 It can be made from cotton, silk, wool, rayon or blends.